Disc pathologies of the cervical spine (neck): disc bulge, disc narrowing, disc herniation or disc protrusion and their treatments

 - Cervical arthritis: it is the progressive wear of the joints and the intervertebral discs, which can lead to a narrowing of the foraminal spaces and the spinal canal.

-- Herniated discs: the breakdown of the intervertebral discs can cause the nucleus pulposus to protrude, compressing the nerves or the spinal cord.
+- Herniated discs: there degradation of intervertebral discs can cause protrusion of the nucleus pulposus, compressing the nerves or spinal cord.

 - Vertebral fractures and dislocations: trauma can lead to deformation of the cervical spine and narrowing of the spaces.